danielgom/AWS-Certifications/Important.md

 Limitations:

 * May impact the KMS limits
-* When uploading objects it calls GenerateDataKey KMS API
+* When uploading objects it calls GenerateDataKey KMS API -> kms:GenerateDataKey
 * When dowloading calls decrypt KMS API
 * Counts towards the KMS quota per second
 * Can increase quota using Service Quotas Console